 Both faces of the Great Bear - the Inner and Outer - are true wilderness and stunningly beautiful!
 They are rarely visited by humans.
 And both faces share many fascinating wildlife species, including Grizzly Bears, Black (and Spirit) Bears, coastal Gray Wolves, Wolverines, American Martens, Bald Eagles, Humpback Whales, Killer Whales, and Harbour Seals.

 The Outer Great Bear adds even more species to this strong list - here Steller Sea Lions, Sea Otters, additional whale species (such as Fin Whales), and many species of waterfowl and seabirds are more commonly seen, adding even more faunal diversity to our adventure!
+Because we've added and extra day and night to the 2023 version of this trip we'll have more route options available to us and a greater ability to visit hotspots in both the Inner and Outer Great Bear!

 About The Spirit Bear.
 The almost mythical Spirit Bear is a rare, whitephased form of the American Black Bear.
 The subspecies of Black Bear found within the Great Bear Rainforest is Ursus americanus kermodei - the Kermode Bear.
-All the Black Bears in the Great Bear Rainforest (of any coat colour) are Kermode Bears.
-But not all Kermodes are white - only the rare Spirit Bear possesses the white coat.
+All the black bears in the Great Bear Rainforest (of any coat colour) are Kermode Bears.
+But not all Kermodes are white - only the rare Spirit Bear possesses the "signature" white coat.